 Female adult click beetles lay their eggs in cultivated fields among weeds or cereal crops.
 In a week or less, larvae emerge and begin to eat surrounding plant matter.
 Wireworms may remain larvae for one to six years before changing into adults, depending on their species.

-Click beetles are often considered pests because of the damage larvae do to crops.
-In yards and gardens, the pests may harm fruits, vegetables, decorative plant bulbs, or lawn turf by drilling into tubers or eating away roots.
+In yards and gardens, click beetle larvae can harm fruits, vegetables, decorative plant bulbs, or lawn turf by drilling into tubers or eating away roots.

 Given that click beetles can remain in the larvae stage for up to six years before developing into adults, they can cause significant damage year after year if not eradicated.

 Adult click beetles are more of a nuisance.
 They do not bite, but their loud clicking sound and sudden flips can be startling.

 If you decide to try one of the pesticides on the market to eradicate click beetles, make sure to choose one registered and labelled for that purpose, and follow the directions carefully.
 For a truly safe solution to your click beetle problem, you need a professional pest control service.